Gowty-Lelouch/Clustering-Car-Speed/Readme.md

 After that, used the Excel formulas, to compute the Gear Ratio.

-For answers regarding the questions, please read, answers.md file
+For answers regarding the questions, please read, "Python Scripts/answers.md" file